 We are a leading partner with Amazon who specializes in moving on-premises databases to the cloud.
 Learn how we can optimize your solutions using AWS data integration tools.

-In order to modernize their existing applications, databases, and infrastructure, a major state-run university with nine campuses, approached DB Best with a desire to not only create t...
+In order to modernize their existing applications, databases, and infrastructure, the Office of the President of the University of California (UCOP), approached DB Best with a desire t...

 Our customer needed to reduce the licensing costs of their Oracle database.
 We came up with a comprehensive solution by migrating their database to SQL Server platform.
 We also remed...

 A typical database migration project includes not only the schema conversion and data migration but also the application remediation.
 We are talking about one or many applications inte...

 Reference data sheet